Hounslow: Governance

 Hounslow forms part of the London Borough of Hounslow, governed by Hounslow Council based at Hounslow House at 7 Bath Road.
 As part of Greater London it is also covered by the London Assembly and Mayor of London for certain strategic functions.

 The original settlement of Hounslow grew up on the boundary between the ancient parishes of Heston and Isleworth, both in the Isleworth Hundred of Middlesex.
 Hounslow was made its own ecclesiastical parish in 1835, whilst continuing to straddle Heston and Isleworth for civil purposes.

 In 1875 a local government district was created covering the whole of the two civil parishes, governed by an elected local board.
 The district was initially divided into three electoral wards: Heston, Hounslow and Isleworth.
 Such local government districts were converted into urban districts under the Local Government Act 1894.

 A referendum of local electors was held in 1927 on whether to change the urban district's name from Heston and Isleworth to Hounslow.
 A significant majority of those who voted supported the change of name (6,778 in favour, 3,775 against), but it was vetoed by Middlesex County Council.
 The urban district was incorporated to become the Municipal Borough of Heston and Isleworth in 1932.

 The borough of Heston and Isleworth was abolished in 1965.
 Its area was transferred from Middlesex to Greater London and merged with the abolished Municipal Borough of Brentford and Chiswick and Feltham Urban District to become the London Borough of Hounslow.

-Hounslow is part of multiple constituencies for elections to the House of Commons of the United Kingdom.; Brentford & Isleworth, Feltham & Heston, Hayes and Harlington and Twickenham.
+Hounslow is part of multiple constituencies for elections to the House of Commons.; Brentford and Isleworth, Feltham and Heston, Hayes and Harlington and Twickenham.

 Hounslow is covered by multiple wards for elections to Hounslow London Borough Council; Hounslow Central, Hounslow East, Hounslow Heath, Hounslow South and Hounslow West.